redotvideo/mamba-chat/README.md

 ## Run Mamba-Chat

-We provide code that lets you run inference on mamba-chat as well as our fine-tuning code.
+We provide code for testing and fine-tuning our model.
 Here are the steps to get started:

 **Clone repository and install dependencies:**